Keto Coffee

 keto coffee.

+If there is one thing that’s pivotal to my morning going well, it’s coffee.
 Most of us can’t function without at least one cup a day, or if you’re like me, several.
-For those of us on a low-carb diet, I’ve devised the perfect keto-friendly recipe to get your daily fix while staying on track.
+For those on a low-carb diet, I’ve devised the perfect keto-friendly recipe to get your daily fix while staying on track.

-Ingredients needed
+Key Ingredients

 • Coconut oil.
 Adds an extra layer of richness.
 MCT oil can also be used.

 • Unsalted butter.
-I prefer the natural flavor of grass fed butter.
+I prefer the natural flavor of grass-fed butter.

 • Cinnamon.
 Just a pinch to add some warming flavors.